 Getting a Photo of someone else taking a photo, underwater, with the flash on, is also challenging.
 Enjoy this crudely drawn cartoon instead.

-One of the main challenges faced by underwater photographers is the way water filters light and reduces colour and contrast.
+When we sat down in the sand to write our Underwater Photography Tips for Beginners, we really wanted to encourage marine life considerate, non douchey diving.
+Which is why we’ve included this tip: One of the main challenges faced by underwater photographers is the way water filters light and reduces colour and contrast.

 Off-camera lighting is a way to make up for these effects, which increases the deeper you dive below the surface.